I am so tired of hearing stories about children & bullying.

 The stories about bullying Break.
 My.
 Heart.

-My Montessori training provided me with child development tools that I can use in an effort to help kids with social and emotion development.
+My Montessori training provided me with child development tools that I can use in an effort to help kids with social and emotional development.
 A prerequisite is a fundamental child development class, which is huge and powerful in itself.
 We also had sessions on learning differences and were schooled on the spectrum of learning abilities that exist for children (and adults!).

 But I digress…